-Santa Cruz County’s strong local economy is anchored by vibrant high technology, agriculture, and tourism, and the school system includes Cabrillo Community College and the University of California, Santa Cruz.
-Santa Cruz also hosts the Long Marine Laboratory, the Lick Observatory, the National Marine Fisheries service, and the Oiled Wildlife Veterinary Care and Research Center.
+The County’s strong local economy is anchored by technology, agriculture, and tourism.
+The school system includes Cabrillo Community College and the University of California, Santa Cruz.
+Santa Cruz also hosts the Long Marine Laboratory, the Lick Observatory, the National Marine Fisheries service, and the Monterey Bay National Marine Sanctuary Exploration Center.

-Santa Cruz County is served by the San Jose International Airport, the San Francisco International Airport, Oakland International Airport, Monterey Peninsula Airport, and the Watsonville Municipal Airport.
+The County is served by the San Jose International Airport, the San Francisco International Airport, Oakland International Airport, Monterey Peninsula Airport, and the Watsonville Municipal Airport.
 Rail access is provided by Union Pacific Railroad, with a railhead at Watsonville Junction.

 As of 2018, the County has per capita personal income of $34,732, median income of $70,088, and a median value for owner-occupied housing of approximately $800,000.
 The County Government has a workforce of 2,470 employees in 20 agencies and departments, and an annual budget of approximately $777 million.

 These wonderful attributes combined make Santa Cruz County one of California’s most desirable areas to live.

 The County Government Center is located at 701 Ocean Street in the City of Santa Cruz.
 Information for visitors to can be found at www.santacruz.org.